CENG501-Projects/CENG501-Spring2022/Project_Rabaia_Mutlu/Readme.md

 ## 3.2.
 Running the code

-@TODO: Explain your code & directory structure and how other people can run it.
+@TODO: Explain your code & directory structure and how other people can runit.

 ## 3.3.
 Results